PaulYannJay/ModelSupergene/README.txt

 0;1;8;0.5

 These tables describe the state of the populations every generation.
 The output are either the genotype frequency (in SingleTimeSeries_\*; Please refer to the list at the end of this document to identify each genotype) or in haplotype frequency.

+These outputs (Either the single simulations or the sensitivity analyses) can be plotted using R script.
+The main plots can be produced with the script PlotPaper12-12-23.R.
+This script imports the other R script (inputGenotypes.R), which associate genotype number to genotype.

 Genotype list:
 1--> Population=1, Genotype=BA/BA